- Search The Registry

 One of four children, Bonner was born in Boston to Joseph Andrew and Mary Anne (Noel) Bonner.
-She was raised and educated in Boston, attended Brookline School, where she received musical training and began mastering German.
-In 1918, she entered Radcliff College, and was absorbed in English and comparative literature.
+She was raised and educated in Boston, attended Brookline School, received musical training, and began mastering German.
+In 1918, she entered Radcliff College and was absorbed in English and comparative literature.

 Her early works show her fascination with characters of mixed racial origins.
-Bonner also wrote three experimental plays during the 1920s, all of them symbolic explorations of the quest of Black people for freedom and dignity after Emancipation.
+Bonner also wrote three experimental plays during the 1920s, all symbolic explorations of Black people's quest for freedom and dignity after Emancipation.
 In 1926, she published “Nothing New,” her first story explicitly set in Chicago and the introduction of what would become her fictional universe, Frye Street.
 In 1930, Bonner married William Almy Occomy.
 The couple moved to Chicago, where she lived for the next 41 years and raised her three children.

-She wanted to chart this world at a number of different levels, but her mapping of this fictional universe was never fully realized during her lifetime.
-After 1941, Bonner rarely published her work, but devoted herself to teaching and raising her family.
-Marita Bonner, closely associated with the Harlem Renaissance died of injuries suffered during a fire in her Chicago apartment in 1971.
+She wanted to chart this world at several levels, but her mapping of this fictional universe was never fully realized during her lifetime.
+After 1941, Bonner rarely published her work but devoted herself to teaching and raising her family.
+Marita Bonner, "Frye Street" author closely associated with the Harlem Renaissance, died of injuries from a fire in her Chicago apartment in 1971.